What is smart TV?

 Smart TV: What you'll need

-- Internet: You’ll need an internet connection to get your smart TV online, ideally broadband.
-Most smart TVs are now wi-fi enabled, meaning you can wirelessly connect them to your internet router.
-Many have built-in wi-fi, but some require a wi-fi dongle and it might not be supplied with the TV.
-You can also connect your TV using an Ethernet cable, but if it's not close to your router then you'll need a long lead.
+- Internet: You’ll need an internet connection to get your smart TV online.
+Most smart TVs are now wi-fi enabled, meaning you can wirelessly connect them to your internet router and other devices like smartphones.
+You can also connect your TV using an Ethernet cable, but if it's not close to your router then you'll need a long lead or a power line adapter.

 - Decent broadband speed: This is essential if you want to stream video, and a super-fast speed is preferable.
 For example, if you want to stream 4K Ultra HD content on Netflix, you'll need at least 15Mbps to get the best experience.
 Also, go for an unlimited broadband package so you can avoid any extra changes for exceeding your data limit while streaming.